WordPress sites can, however, be hacked if proper security measures are not in place.

 InMotionHosting, the company that hosts sites here is extremely knowledgeable and pro-active when it comes to security issues.
 If there are a lot of log-in attempts on your site (a strong sign of a brute-force attack) the log-in page is temporarily disabled by their software – usually for 10 or 15 minutes.
 While this might at times be a temporary inconvenience, it is a very powerful way to safeguard your site.

 5. Keeping WordPress and plug-ins up to date.

 WordPress and most plug-ins make fairly frequent updates and it is important that you don’t let your site get too far behind their latest versions.
 Doing so poses a security risk and if updates are left undone for a long time, it may become impossible to update your site.
-All WordPress sites hosted with me have WordPress itself and all plug-ins updated by me three times a year.
+All WordPress sites hosted with me have WordPress itself, and all plug-ins, updated every week or so.

 6. Keep your password and user name safe.

 The best place to store a copy of these is on paper, kept in a safe place.
 Be sure to

 never sign in to your site while using a public Wi-Fi network unless you are using a Virtual Private Network (VPN) installed on your computer.
 (This is equally true for any secure log ins you do using Public Wi-FI – your email, for example.)
 The free version of Hotspot Shield

 is a popular and well-regarded choice.
 Click here to read a New York Times article about Hotspot Shield

 Image rights purchased from rf123.com